 Following Alan’s election to the House of Commons in 1984, Syd decided to retire from the firm, and Shane Roherty joined Alan’s practice, forming Redway and Roherty LLP.

 After Shane’s departure, Peter Butler joined the firm in 1987 and quickly put his own stamp on the new firm of Redway and Butler LLP.
 Peter remained a steady hand at the helm of the firm while Alan was in Ottawa.
 Peter fostered strong client relationships and loyalty, and provided his clients with straight-forward, honest, and personal legal advocacy through his long and distinguished legal career.

 Combined, Alan and Peter practiced law in Ontario for nearly 100 years.

 Though the names have changed, our committment to our clients has never waivered.
 We remain dedicated to upholding the principles established by our distinguished predecessors: combining big firm results with a small firm relationship, and the overall commitment to always put our clients’ best interests first.
 Our lawyers are forward-thinking, adaptable, and innovative, and take advantage of the latest technological advancements to best assist you.
-Contact Arbesman Hamilton LLP online or at 416-481-5604 to book a consultation today.
+Contact NULaw online or at 416-481-5604 to book a consultation today.